timstephenson/last_touched/readme.markdown

 Implementations
 ---------------

 I've provided two implementations as requested.
-The first uses Node.js, and the second with Python.
+The first uses Node.js, and the second uses Python.

 ### Running the JS version: